Nthabi/home-screen/README.md

 # home-screen
-services to retrieve random information that can be displayed on a home screen.
+This project containservices to retrieve random information that can be displayed on a home screen.
 The purpose is to demonstrate the use of a discovery server in Spring boot